 Secret #10 - God wants to be part of your building project.

-It is easy to get very professional in the way that church and building projects are done.
-Find the professional, find the answers, do the project.
 A building project can be a fantastic faith and growth journey, and God wants to bless you and be in the center of it all.
 Don't settle for anything less.